Canada Agreement and foreign pension information 106-04008000

 Rate calculation |

-The rate of payment may be affected by the Agreement with New Zealand, see New Zealand Agreement and foreign pension information.
-Outside Australia + Read more ...
-The Agreement with Canada (Article 7.1) refers to the overall rate calculation contained in the Social Security (International Agreements) Act 1999 (S12(1)).
-This means:
+The rate of payment may be affected by the Agreement with New Zealand.
+Outside Australia + Read more [30] For customers outside Australia, the Agreement with Canada (Article 7.1) refers to the overall rate calculation contained in section 12(1) of the Social Security (International Agreements) Act 1999.
+This means customers paid under an Agreement have:

 Portability |